IDMNYU/Experimental-Print-Studio/Plotter/README.md

 Axidraw may pick up hidden lines in the file (e.g. a bounding box), and you can remove these lines in the option menu by checking the Hidden-line removal box.

+Alternatively, remove the background() in your p5 sketch

 <div align="center">
  <img src="t2.png" alt="t2" width="500" al/>
  </div>